Jakob-7/Jakob-7/README.md

 Built an end-to-end research pipeline for short-horizon modeling using high-frequency limit order book microstructure data, with emphasis on feature engineering and predictive modeling.
 Strong focus on statistical validation, robustness, and realistic backtesting under transaction costs.

 ---

+## ⚡ Hackathon Project

+### 🔌 Energy Consumption Prediction for Refrigerators
+Developed a machine learning model to disaggregate and predict household refrigerator energy consumption from aggregate smart-meter data.
+Emphasized regression modeling, feature engineering, and generalization to unseen households.

+---